July 18, 2024 tips for caring for an orchid indoors

 Feeding Your Orchid

-• Frequency: Fertilize every two weeks during the growing season (spring and summer) and once a month in fall and winter.
+• Frequency: Fertilize every two weeks during the growing season (spring and summer) and once a month in the fall and winter.

 Repotting Your Orchid